A snapshot: schools in Provence considered (but not necessarily chosen) by English-speaking expats.

 International bilingual school, in a Provenҫal setting, with four boarding houses surrounded by pine trees.
 Students from over 70 different nationalities but French in the majority, with remainder from the EU, North and South America, Asia and Africa.
 Option to either follow the French curriculum leading to the Bac and Brevet or choose the British alternative up to IGCSEs and then the IB Diploma.

 Click here to read our full review of the International Bilingual School of Provence.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-Adapted curriculum; ages 3-11; co-ed; day; independent; privately owned; 175 pupils
+French curriculum/ adapted National Curriculum for England; ages 3-11; co-ed; day; independent; privately owned; 175 students

 Founded in 1984 and located in an old bastide in the village of Luynes to the south of Aix.
 Bilingual classes.
 Mostly French pupils in lower years, more mixed intake in later years.